 Virtual machines can be prepared for a specific target micro-controller and development toolset.
 Ready setup can then be copied from developer to another, which makes it is easy to get started.
 Or to get a tested reference to compare to when setting up your own development environment.

 I have found VMware to be slightly better than Oracle’s Virtual box.
 The VMware workstation-player can be downloaded from VMware’s web site.
 It is free for non-commercial use, but the license needs to be bought to use it in business.
-At the time of writing this, the license price is around $150 USD.

 If you have a problem with the virtual machine please let us know firstname.lastname@example.org.

 - The 10GB virtual machine image is stored in my Goole drive.

 - The file is compressed as .7z, so one needs 7zip, etc to uncompress it.
 The encryption password is “iocafe”.

 - Download VMware workstation/player (free for non-commercial use) and use it

 - This is a 64-bit virtual machine: 64-bit host operating system is needed.